Logstash is a data pipeline that helps you process logs and other event data

 Typically Logstash is deployed along side its companion products

 Elasticsearch and Kibana.
-This suite of applications is known as the
+This suite of services is known as the

 ELK stack, and is deployable today:

 Testing the deployment

 The services provide extended status reporting to indicate when they are ready:

 This is particularly useful when combined with watch to track the on-going

 The message for each unit will provide information about that unit's state.